SamuelDoud/UNIXFileSystem/README.md

 		............

-Function Behavior Sketches in Directory API:
+Misc Function Behavior Sketches:

 	Main Function Sketch()
 		-Call FS_Boot

 	BuildInode(int index, int type):
-		-call allocate_inode to find empty index. pass this to build inode Creating inodes via int *BuildInode(int index, int type):
+		-first, call allocate_inode to find empty index.
+We pass this to buildInode when called Creating inodes via int *BuildInode(int index, int type):
 			-called by File_Create (need to then create inode to preserve bijection) -this creates empty inodes, since when file is created, no data is written.